 photo credit: Macarena C.

-If you enjoy Rise of the Innerpreneur, please know I deeply value hearing from you, as well as you sharing my words with others.
-Monetary expressions of support are also deeply appreciated: Give Your Love.
+If you enjoy Rise of the Innerpreneur, please know I deeply value hearing from you.
+As do I appreciate the sharing of these words and ideas with others.
+Monetary support is also deeply appreciated and can be given here: Support the Creator.